akkartik/mu/Readme.md

 <img alt='code example' src='html/example1.png'>

-As stated before, Mu functions are lists of instructions, one to a line.
+Mu functions are lists of instructions, one to a line.
 Each instruction operates on some *ingredients* and returns some *products*.

   ```
   [products] <- instruction [ingredients]